 Presidents Day is a Federal holiday created to commemorate the births of former Presidents George Washington (Feb.
 22) and Abraham Lincoln (Feb.
 12).

-In 2018, Presidents Day is celebrated on February 19th.
 Throughout America, Presidents Day is observed by big sales in the stores and no mail delivery.
-School is probably closed on February 19th in honor of Presidents Day, too.
+School is probably closed on February 15th in honor of Presidents Day, too.

 - The United States has had more than 40 presidents.
 How many can the children name?